 Up until Genesis III, we are given no textual evidence that the humans have had greater ambitions other than to obey the will of God: not to eat the fruit of the tree of knowledge, good and evil.
 They are docile and obedient.
 God continues his commandment, or law prohibiting eating from the tree of knowledge, with a warning of punishment – a hypothetical outcome.
 If this forbidden fruit is eaten, the humans shall surely be doomed to die.
 The law is supported by a threat, the potential for punishment.
 This is the birth of law in Genesis.

-The crafty serpent, however, successfully persuades the woman that she will not die, but rather that she will possess new knowledge of good and evil and she will be “like a god.”
+The crafty serpent, however, successfully persuades the woman that she will not die, but rather that she will possess new knowledge of good and evil and she will become “like a god.”
 What do we make of the serpent’s intent in this speech?
 Surely his motives are at odds with God’s, but could it be in the best interest of the humans to become like a god?
+The prideful Greeks, after all, were honored at the thought of becoming like a god.
 The woman rebuts the serpent, yet she cannot resist the lustful temptation of forbidden fruit.
 It can be said that the woman, rather than wishing to be like a god, eats of the fruit solely of her own wish.
 The fruit is so desirous simply for its own sake -but the law has made it compelling.
 She desires to break the law, because she forgets about God’s threat of death, and instead she is allured by the promises of the serpent.
-As St. Augustine later notes in his Confessions, the sin of eating an apple arose merely from the apple being an object of terrible beauty, stemming from its own sinful desire (see also Paul’s discussion of the law in his Epistle to the Romans).
+As St. Augustine later notes in his Confessions, the sin of eating an apple arises merely from the apple being an object of terrible beauty, stemming from its own sinful desire (see also Paul’s discussion of the law in his Epistle to the Romans).
 The woman’s actions in Genesis, and all human actions for that matter, render perfect obedience to law an impossibility, leaving an Edenic Kallipoli (a la Plato’s Republic) to be nothing more than a city in speech.
 Perhaps this is why God notably omits labeling his human creation as “good” at the close of the sixth day.
 Presumably, law and goodness are at least connected.
 At any rate, the woman’s desire to become “like a god” overpowers her.

 Upon eating the fruit the woman gives it to the man and, contrary to God’s bluff, the humans do not die.
-God does not make good on his foreboding promise that the humans shall surely perish.
+God does not make good on his ominous warning that the humans shall surely perish.
 Rather, their eyes are opened, as promised by the serpent, seeing good and evil.
 The serpent was true to his word, unlike God.
 Upon breaking the law, they now see the delineation between both good and evil.
 Ashamed and guilt-ridden, they rush to conceal themselves, thereby protecting their vulnerabilities.
-With new moral knowledge, the humans gain a unique status separate from the beasts who are not bound by laws.
-By learning of the existence of evil, it is fitting for the humans to seek ways to protect and preserve their substance.
+With new moral knowledge, the humans gain a unique status separate from the beasts who are not bound by law.
+In learning about the existence of evil, it is fitting for the humans to seek ways to protect and preserve their substance.
 They immediately cling to what we might call personal property -leaves and branches- used to cloak themselves.

 In closing, is it possible to entertain the notion that the serpent has actually aided the humans by beguiling them with new godlike knowledge, good and evil?
 Without falling prey to more recent and sophisticated theological interpretations involving comparisons between the serpent and ha-satan, or the “adversary,” let us instead reassess the serpent in Genesis III as a creature of good will, bringing truth, moral knowledge, and also politics to the humans.
 God, envious and threatened by the humans’ new knowledge, quickly banishes them from the garden before they can eat of the tree of life and become immortal, too.
 Theology, as confirmed by God’s character in the Torah, remains skeptical of the human quest for knowledge.
 The desire, or lust, to learn is evil in the eyes of God and can be dangerous to humans.
 Perhaps there is some truth to these claims, however much we may find them problematic.
 Jerusalem, in contrast to Athens, is the theological city.
 One might also call it the tension between God’s law and human law.
 God desires obedience, absolute invigilation, though latter Christian theology finds hope in life through forgiveness from an entirely different glimpse of the divine than we find in early Canaanite mythology found in Genesis.
 Theology rejects human greatness in favor of human safety, whereas the cunning serpent encourages the humans to become like gods, in pursuit of knowledge because it is both good and also rewarding, though he notably makes no mention of the dangers of the pursuit of knowledge.